20 Fiery-Red Names for Chestnut Horses

 Fiery Names for Chestnut Horses

-One way to find fiery names is to look to other languages and mythologies to find unique and interesting names for your horse.
-Below you will find 20 fiery names that might inspire you in your quest for the perfect name for your new friend.
+One way to find fiery names is to look to other languages and mythologies.
+Below, you will find twenty fiery names that might inspire you in your quest.

-This name is a Turkish female name.
-It means flame.
-This name would work for any female chestnut horse, but would work especially well for a brightly colored horse.
+This is a Turkish female name that means flame.
+It would work for any female chestnut horse, but would work especially well for a brightly colored one.
 Although the name is feminine in Turkish, you could also choose to use it for a gelding or stallion.

 This Czechoslovakian name means fire.
-It would work well for a chestnut mare with great spirit or one who likes to run as fast as a flame.
-It might work especially well for an Eastern European breed of horse like the Konik or East Bulgarian horse.
+It would work well for a chestnut mare with a blazing spirit or one who likes to run as fast as a flame.
+It might work especially well for an Eastern European breed of horse, like the Konik or East Bulgarian.

 Belenus is a Celtic name that probably meant brilliant or bright.
-This name could work wonderfully for a chestnut gelding or stallion with complimentary white stockings or a blaze or for a particularly smart horse.
+It could work wonderfully for a chestnut gelding or stallion with complimentary white stockings or a blaze, or for a particularly smart horse.

 The Celtic goddess Brighid, or Brigit, was a goddess of poetry and fire.
 This name would be lovely for a mare with a poetic soul or flashy markings.